-As of December 31, 2019, we had cash, cash equivalents and investments of \$28.9 million.
-We believe that the net proceeds from this offering, together with our existing cash, cash equivalents and investments, including \$17.1 million of gross proceeds we received from the closing of the second tranche of our series B preferred stock financing in February 2020, will enable us to fund our operating expenses and capital expenditure requirements into mid-2022.
+As of December 31, 2020, we had cash, cash equivalents and investments of \$88.2 million.
+We believe that our existing cash, cash equivalents and investments will enable us to fund our operating expenses and capital expenditure requirements into mid-2022.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our capital resources sooner than we currently expect.